landru27/scriptcraft/README.md

 ###  installation

+My installations have all been on CentOS 7 target machines, which is reflected in things like the `yum` commands.
+I imagine that there are e.g. corresponding `apt-get` commands for Linux distros that use `apt` instead of `yum`.
+Feedback from folks who perform this installation on non-CentOS targets is welcome.

 To install Spigot, ScriptCraft, and my script uploader, procure a target machine, such as a PC on your home network, a VM at a provider such as DigitalOcean, or similar.
 Then, do the following: